lexkwan/golang-practice/README.md

 # golang-practice
-Some small tools development in golang.
+Some small tools developed in golang.